 Getting There: Clifton's historic district is just off US 191, about 1.5 miles north of the city limits.
 Cross the bridge over the San Francisco River, pass by a second bridge on your right and at the "Y", stay left on Chase Creek Street.
 There's parking at that intersection, right across from the Chase Creek Marketplace.

 Note: Chase Creek Street numbers have changed.
-The addresses below show the old street number (if known) with the new, official street number in parentheses.
+The numbers on the buildings may not match the official street addresses.

 Clifton Smelter in 1912